telads/amy_sabiha_oysterexercises/domain.md

 As a customer
 I need to pay for my journey when it's complete

+In order to pay for my journey
+As a customer
+I need to know where I've travelled from

+>In order to know where I have been
+As a customer
+I want to see to all my previous trips

+In order to know how far I have travelled
+As a customer
+I want to know what zone a station is in

+In order to be charged correctly
+As a customer
+I need a penalty charge deducted if I fail to touch in or out

 ----
 | **Nouns** | **Verbs** |
 | --- | --- |